scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

 *b-spline basis elements* --- which themselves are certain linear combinations of usual monomials, :math:`x^m` with :math:`m=0, 1, \dots, k`.

-The b-spline basis are generally more computationally stable then the power basis and is useful for variety of applications which include interpolation, regression and curve representation.
-The main feature is that these basis elements are *localized* and equal zero outside of an interval defined by the *knot array*.
+The b-spline basis is generally more computationally stable than the power basis and is useful for a variety of applications which include interpolation, regression and curve representation.
+The main feature is that these basis elements are *localized* and equal to zero outside of an interval defined by the *knot array*.

 Specifically, a b-spline basis element of degree ``k`` (e.g. ``k=3`` for cubics) is defined by :math:`k+2` knots and is zero outside of these knots.